poems

 only the rich can throw their weight around.

-Anonymous note: EPO is assured that the above is a real Aunt.
+Anonymous note: It is possible the above is not a real person.

 Return